 Criminology, Law and Society provides a focused study of the justice system and social, human, and moral problems raised in the justice field.
 This course of study prepares students for careers in law enforcement, corrections, the courts, investigations, juvenile justice, private and homeland security, and related social and human services.
 The BS degree provides students a focused approach, requiring more courses within the field of criminology.
-Students who earn the BS degree either gain work experience in a criminal justice agency or complete a minor in a related field to enhance their study of justice.
+Students who earn the BS degree either gain work experience in a criminal justice agency or complete a minor, second major, or dual degree in a related field to enhance their study of justice.

 Policies

-Students pursuing this degree with an internship must complete 60 major credits.
-Students who complete an approved minor need 45 major credits, plus 15-20 credits in the minor, some of which may overlap with the major credits.
-Students who pursue a minor must meet with an advisor in the minor program to verify minor requirements and add the minor to their record.
+Students pursing this degree with an approved area of specialization (minor, 2nd major or dual degree) must complete 45 CLS major credits in addition to the credits required for the area of specialization, some of which may overlap with the CLS major.
+Students completing an area of specialization must meet with an advisor in that program to verify requirements and add the program to their record.

 A minimum GPA of 2.00 is required.
 Students may apply a maximum of 18 credits of transferable ADJ courses from the Virginia Community College System (VCCS) or comparable courses at another community college to fulfill the degree requirements.
 Once a student matriculates at Mason, no courses may be taken at another institution without prior written approval from the program and the dean.